selkhayri/School_District_Analysis/README.md

 #### DataFrames

-Before the nullification of 9th grade scores at Thomas High School, the math and reading scores by grade were the following:
+Before the nullification of 9th grade scores at Thomas High School, the math scores by grade were the following:

 ![](pics/Math_Scores_By_Grade_Original.png)